 Well, hold on a second!

 Social media profiles do not describe the lifestyle of a person.
-The content shared on social networking sites is meant to attract the audience.
+The content shared on social networking sites is meant to attract an audience.
 And no one should ever feel inferior by seeing someone living a perfect life.
 Nobody knows what’s behind the covers.

 So, never fall for any shiny thing you see online, as all the glitters are not gold.